-and confusing for both the clients and caregivers.
-People continue to need attachment and grow skills to meet their attachment needs throughout their lifetime.

-- 3. Conflict is a part of attachment: Conflict is a part of healthy relationships.
+- and confusing for both the clients and caregivers.
+People continue to need attachment and grow skills to meet their attachment needs throughout their lifetime. - Conflict is a part of attachment: Conflict is a part of healthy relationships.
 When it is expressed and managed constructively, it offers new opportunities for understanding, connection, and growth.
 Recognizing that conflict is a way of expressing needs is the first step towards: - a.
-Stepping back and reframing how we understand it. b.
+Stepping back and reframing how we understand it. - b.
 Becoming aware of our own emotional and behavioural reactions to conflict. - c.
-Identifying when conflict is an expression of the need for connection. d.
+Identifying when conflict is an expression of the need for connection. - d.
 Identifying when conflict is an expression of the need for independence. - e.
-Increasing our options in how we respond to conflict. - Secure attachment contains a balance between connection and independence: Youth who feel that their caregivers listen to them and understand them, despite the conflict that arise in their relationship, can confidently move forward in exploring their own identity.
-These youth do not avoid exploration and individuation, nor do they prematurely force independence and form a fragile sense of selfhood in opposition to their - Growth involves moving forward, while understanding the past. - a.
+Increasing our options in how we respond to conflict. - 4.
+Secure attachment contains a balance between connection and independence: Youth who feel that their caregivers listen to them and understand them, despite the conflict that arise in their relationship, can confidently move forward in exploring their own identity.
+These youth do not avoid exploration and individuation, nor do they prematurely force independence and form a fragile sense of selfhood in opposition to their caregivers. - 5.
+Growth involves moving forward, while understanding the past. - 6.
+Understanding, growth, and change begin with empathy: Empathy means experiencing another person's feelings as if they were your own.
+Communicating empathy requires us to: - a.
 Communicate that we respect and are genuinely interested in another's experience. - b.
-Listen to better understand. - d.
-Validate a person's experience by confirming you can understand it. - Balancing connection and independence: Negotiating relationships and balancing needs requires a firm hold on one's own position, and a deep appreciation of other's point of view and emotional experience. - Attachment brings both joy and pain.
+Listen to better understand. - c.
+Communicate that you understand, by acknowledging and reflecting the person's experience. - d.
+Validate a person's experience by confirming you can understand it. - 7.
+Balancing connection and independence: Negotiating relationships and balancing needs requires a firm hold on one's own position, and a deep appreciation of other's point of view and emotional experience. - 8.
+Attachment brings both joy and pain.